ni/design-system/app/_elements/toggle-groups.md

 If the user has selected objects with different values, this control will have all options shown as off to indicate a mixed state.

 ## Independent options
-If the options provided in the toggle group can be applied indepently, allow multiple choices.
+If the options provided in the toggle group can be applied independently, allow multiple choices.
 An example of this is with text formatting controls.

 ![Alt text](../../images/elements/toggle-groups/toggle-groups-independent-selected.svg)

 ## Exclusive options
-If the options provided are excluive, do not provide multiple choices.
+If the options provided are exclusive, do not provide multiple choices.
 An example of this is text alignment options.

 ![Alt text](../../images/elements/toggle-groups/toggle-groups-exclusive-selected.svg)